fradriz/fr_utils/BigData/files/compress_files.md

 * If we try to read directly with "spark.read.csv('file.csv.gz', sep='\t')", then it will exhaust one executor and the others will remain free.
 This will probably end with an strange error.

-The thing is that .gz files are not splittable !!
+The problem is that .gz files are not splittable !!
     * https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/
     * https://docs.cloudera.com/documentation/enterprise/5-3-x/topics/admin_data_compression_performance.html

 For MapReduce, if you need your compressed data to be splittable, BZip2, LZO, and Snappy formats are splittable, but GZip is not.
     * https://stackoverflow.com/questions/49490640/ho-to-read-gz-compressed-file-using-spark-df-or-ds
-the only extra consideration to take into account is that the gz file is not splittable, therefore Spark needs to read the whole file using a single core which will slow things down..
+the only extra consideration to take into account is that the gz file is not splittable, therefore Spark needs to read the whole file using a single core which will slow things down.

 ## Possible solutions

-### 1) EC2 > copy the file > transfor to a splittable formaat > copy back to S3
+### 1) EC2 > copy the file > transfor to a splittable format > copy back to S3
 https://stackoverflow.com/questions/43829601/efficient-way-to-work-in-s3-gzip-file-from-emr-spark

 ### 1.1) Transform gz to bz2
 https://superuser.com/questions/23533/converting-gzip-files-to-bzip2-efficiently
 AFTER DOWNLOADING parallel & pbzip2 THIS WORKED !:
+(EMR: sudo yum install parallel)
     $ time ls *.gz | parallel "gunzip -c {} | pbzip2 -c > {.}.bz2"

 ### 1.2.1) Divide the file in parts